-Applicants for admission to the LL.M.
-Program in Agricultural & Food Law must have earned a J.D. or LL.B. degree from a fully accredited school in the United States or be admitted to a bar.
-Attorneys who have graduated from a law school in another country
+- Applicants must have earned a J.D. or LL.B. degree from a fully accredited law school in the U.S. or earned a J.D., LL.B. or a substantially equivalent degree from a fully accredited school in another country

-A completed application form;
+A completed application requires:

 - Official copies of transcripts from all post-secondary educational institutions attended (sent directly from the institution to the LL.M.
 Program)